 April 17, 2017

 Ctitch has been a long-running personal project of mine that has really become the management system for my personal life and for my various freelance and personal projects.
-Since I started the project several years ago, I always knew that it was likely suffer from being too broad of a product, but I was ok with that.
+Since I started the project several years ago, I always knew that it was going to suffer from being too broad of a product and that it would try to do too much, but I was ok with that.
 It is a project that I started building mainly for myself.
-I wanted a place where in one screen I could see my daily schedule, my to-do list, various notes, a place to add interesting articles, keep my photos, and make notes on whether I ran, worked out, or ate well.
-It does all of those things currently, and I'm pretty happy with it for managing my days, notes, and projects, but perhaps it's time to reign it in and make some changes so others can utilize what I think is a pretty useful too.
+I wanted a place where in one screen I could see my daily schedule, my to-do list, various notes, a place to add interesting articles, keep my photos, and make notes on whether I ran, worked out, or ate well (did I mention it's probably trying to do do too much?).
+It does all of those things currently, and I'm pretty happy with it for managing my days, notes, and projects, but perhaps it's time to reign it in and make some changes so others can utilize what I think is a pretty useful tool.

 The Issues & Advantages of Sprawling Projects